-This manual will give you a step-by-step guide of the followings:
+This manual gives you a step-by-step guide of the following:

-- 1. Installation of your modem card to your computer - 2.
-Connection to the phone line for internet - 3.
-Installation of modem drivers required to run the modem - 4.
-Testing of the modem card
+- 1. Installing your modem card to your computer - 2.
+Connecting to the phone line for Internet - 3.
+Installing the modem driver required to run the modem - 4.
+Testing the modem